Kuwait PSA Cup

 The Kuwait PSA Cup (previously called the Kuwait Open) is an annual men's squash tournament held in Kuwait City, Kuwait in November.
 It is part of the PSA World Series, the highest level of men's professional squash competition.
 The event was founded in 2004.
+Throughout its history, the tournament has been a major stop on the professional circuit, frequently attracting the world's top-ranked players and offering one of the most significant prize purses in the sport.